mietek/halcyon-website/pages/guide/index.md

 Setting up multiple machines
 ----------------------------

-To set up separate build and deploy machines:
+To set up separate build and install machines:

 1. [Set up as many machines as needed](#setting-up-a-machine), including at least one dedicated build machine.